CatTanker/cnc_map_tool_guide/docs/rendererresources.md

 Image Request:
 Rather than using Rampastring's example image in his moddb post, I would appreciate any donation examples of such scaling in use in a non-DTA environment, to show how it performs in a non-total-conversion mod.
-The screenshots an be in a game or mod of your choice, as long as you provide a before (same rewsolution but without scaling) and after (with scaling) plus a config.
+The screenshots can be in a game or mod of your choice, as long as you provide a before (same resolution but without scaling) and after (with scaling) plus a config (which renderer settings were being used).
 Message me on discord or file an issue if you are willing to lend a hand.
 Thanks!
 Native resolution should be QHD or higher.